 - Copies of official final transcripts of degrees and /or professional qualifications (degree certificates are not normally required but may be requested)

-- Two completed recommendation forms (Note to granite: downloadable document link) from current or former employers or clients, if you are self-employed.
+- Two completed Recommendation Formss from current or former employers or clients, if you are self-employed.
 For authenticity these must be signed by hand and scanned prior to submission.
-Your referee may choose to email the completed recommendation form to email@example.com
+Please scan and upload these along with your application.

-All eligible candidates deemed suitable to be considered for the MBA programme will be interviewed.
+All eligible candidates deemed suitable to be considered for the MBA or EMBA programme will be interviewed.
 Candidates are interviewed by one or in some cases more of the following:

 MBA Programme Director, Head of Admissions, Careers Manager, Alumni.